Supa Strikas: Twisting Tiger

 "Takeshi" nicknamed Twisting Tiger is a right-footed winger and midfielder from Japan who wears the number 16 jersey.
 He previously played for Nakama FC.
-He is known for his accurate shooting and is one of the best players in Supa Strikas.
+He is known for his accurate shooting and is one of the best players in Supa Strikas, with his maximum speed going as high as 30 miles per hour.
 Twisting Tornado and the upside-down Twisting Tornado are his signature moves.
 Twisting Tiger learned Japanese football style from his former coach Ura Giri.
 His former teammate, Miko Chen of Nakama FC, is his best friend and brother figure.
 Tiger is known to be the quickest player on the field and zooms past other players with ease.
 He believes that his lucky charm helps Supa Strikas in their matches.
 During his time in Nakama FC, he had injured his arm, while his best friend Miko-Chen broke his leg.
 When in recovery, Twisting Tiger used to "twist" and "spin" during training and matches to avoid re-injuring his arm, which had earned his name "Twisting Tiger".
 Now he is seen wearing bandages on both arms from his old injury.